oliverlorenz/recursive-json-schema-loader/README.md

 # schema loader

-provides a easy to use functionality to give a path with schemas
+provides a easy to use functionality load all schemas in a directory structure.
+The structure creates the schema ids, so references are easy to handle.

 ## Usage with [ajv](https://www.npmjs.com/package/ajv)